 Originally on the manor land of Ralph the Red, first lord of Mitton manor and the original grantee.
 Little Mitton Hall as we see much of it today was built about the 1480`s by the Catterall`s of Goosnargh that at various times were married to de Mittons.
 The first to marry a de Mitton was Beatrice Catterall who was the 3rd wife of Hugh de Mitton, Norman lord of Mitton manor and grandson of the manors original grantee Ralph the Red.

-Little Mitton Hall as it was originally called to distinguish it from the manor hall site of Ralph the Red, (Great Mitton Hall) was built in about 1485-1495 by Ralph Catterall, Lord of Catterall and Little Mitton, but the Catterall family had held land in the manor of Little Mitton since 7 Edward II (1313-14) when Alan de Catterall married Lora de Pontchardon and acquired the estate by marriage settlement.
+Little Mitton Hall as it was originally called was to distinguish it from the manor hall site of Ralph the Red, (Great Mitton Hall) was built in about 1485-1495 by Ralph Catterall, Lord of Catterall and Little Mitton.
+The Catterall family had held land in the manor of Little Mitton since 7 Edward II (1313-14) when Alan de Catterall married Lora de Pontchardon and acquired the estate by marriage settlement.
 The Catterall family made Little Mitton their primary residence whist retaining lands in Catterall, Goosnargh, Wrightington, Dilworth, Dinckley and several other localities.

-During the Second World War, the Hall was used to house the officers of the Third Field Training Regiment and dances were held in the upstairs ballroom.Today it is a stunning example of Henry VII architecture and a wedding hall, hotel and restaurant that looks out on the Ribble River onto “Mitune” as called in the Doomsday book in Great Mitton.
+During the Second World War, the Hall was used to house the officers of the Third Field Training Regiment and dances were held in the upstairs ballroom.Today it is a stunning example of Henry VII architecture and a popular wedding venue, hotel and dinning restaurant that looks out on the Ribble River onto ancient “Mitune” as it was referenced in the Doomsday book of 1087.

 A brief “ back in the day” history of “Mitton Hall” aka “Little Mitton Hall”